I think a lot of people see how much money we make and immediately think, “What does a blogger do?”

 Make sure that you only recommend products that you use and/or truly believe in.

-Perhaps one of the easiest ways to make money blogging with affiliate marketing is through the Amazon Associates Program.
+Perhaps one of the easiest ways to make money with affiliate marketing is through the Amazon Associates Program.

 You can actually recommend Amazon products in your articles and receive a small commission on the purchase price if anyone purchases from your articles.